 Slice-of-life seems to get rid of most of the things that make up a narrative, but why?
 Why would an artist purposefully choose to not have character development, an overarching story, or a sense of progression?
 And even more importantly, wouldn’t adding plot, character development, and progression to a slice-of-life add all the benefits of proper story structure while taking nothing away?
 If so, then why does slice-of-life exist?

 To fully show the dilemma, we need to show how adding story, character development and progression to a work makes it, in some way, better, without taking anything away from it.
-While many people might have an issue with this premise, I think it is, for the most part, reasonable.
+While many people might have an issue with this premise, I think it is for the most part, reasonable.

 Plot is the causal link that leads to the emotional and psychological pleasure of narrative.
 Strongly coherent and complex plots lead to immersion on the part of the viewer as they are drawn into the narrative fabric of the story being told.
-At the same time, these narrative threads are the main focus of many contemplative viewers, as they seek to analyse and understand the interworkings of the story.
+At the same time, these narrative threads are the main focus of many contemplative viewers, as they seek to analyze and understand the interworkings of the story.

 Progression, I would argue, is even more fundamental than plot.
 Think of the “narrative” of having to get water from a well.
 It involves causal events linked in time and space, but unless it is connected to some greater plan or scheme, it doesn’t advance anything.
 Progression is the difference between events happening towards a goal and events existing for no other sake than having something happening.